 Being a bit older means you have more experiences behind you, whether in your professional or personal life.

 All of these experiences have given you new points of reference and the ability to respond to challenges, which is worth remembering when you start comparing yourself to children or teens.
 By definition, they'll have less experience than you.

 All of these experiences that you’ve accumulated over the years have also given you a better sense of who you are.
 You know your own strengths and weaknesses, you know how you work best, how you succeed, and how to make a schedule and follow a work plan.

 It’s also likely that you’ve engaged in an activity that required regular practice before.
 Maybe you played a sport or took music lessons when you were younger?

-Sports, just like music, require lots of practice.
-You need to repeat the same actions over and over again, to practice your gestures, positions, and poses in order to improve and eventually master your body and mind.
+Music, just like sports, requires lots of practice.
+You need to repeat the same actions over and over again, to practice your gestures, positions, and movements in order to improve and eventually master your body and mind.

 Another advantage of having more life experience behind you is that you’ve already faced failure at least once in your life, and you will have learned how to deal with it and carry on.

 While children often lack patience and teens tend to careen from one activity to another when confronted with a problem, you know how to pick yourself up from a setback and understand that there are likely to be a few roadblocks in any endeavor.

 Just as in life, you know how to dust yourself off and continue when a chord or some music feels like they’re all but impossible.

 Whether you’ve opted for an acoustic guitar or decided to take classes in traditional flamenco music, there’ll always be at least one moment of difficulty.
 You’ll be frustrated when you just can’t make your fingers strum the strings the way they need to, or you just can’t wrap your head around a pentatonic scale.